zzjkf2009/ROS_learning/ROS Command Cheat Sheet.md

 #include <ros / ros.h>
 int main( int argc , char ∗∗ argv ) {
 // Initilize the ROS system.
 Call this once at the begining of the program
-// the last param is the defualt name of the mode name ros::init ( argc , argv , " hello_ros ") ;
+// the last param is the defualt name of the mode name, the  string can't have space between them. ros::init ( argc , argv , " hello_ros ") ;

 // Establish this program as a ROS node .